Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 Your regulator, your audit committee, and your board will eventually ask whether you can demonstrate that your AI systems cannot act without explicit authority being granted.
 Most organisations in Singapore cannot answer that question yet.
 Aivance builds the controls that let you answer it.

-What the data shows.
 Deloitte State of AI in the Enterprise, January 2026

 21%